bassosimone/utpintro/lecture/notes.md

 from the two LEDBAT peers (assuming they use uTP).

-Note that the difference between two current delay samples eliminates the difference between the two clocks, in fact:
+Note that the difference between two current delay samples eliminates the difference between the two clocks, in fact, if we call *pkt3* the second packet that 10.0.0.1 sends to 10.0.0.2, the following holds:

     69 = t'[pkt3_recv] - t[pkt3_send]
        = t[pkt3_recv] + skew - t[pkt3_send]